 From a black-hole universe with a white-hole twin

-From a Yin-yang expanding black-hole contracting white-hole universe we find a rationale for time, the arrow of time, relativity, dark-matter, dark-energy, mass, space ... read more...
+If we suppose our universe to be an expanding black-hole universe with a contracting white-hole universe twin, then we find a rationale for time, the arrow of time, relativity, dark-matter, dark-energy, mass, space etc where the complexity of our universe, as with all organic systems, arises because of time... read more...

 The Mystery of the Mathematical Universe